2014 GW/NASP Public Policy Institute (PPI)

 - Engage with national leaders and experience firsthand how legislation is created and advanced on Capitol Hill.

-If you have questions specific to NASP leadership involvement in the PPI or questions specific to school psychologists’ participation, contact:
+NASP leadership involvement in the PPI or school psychologists’ participation:

-If you have questions about registering for the 5-day Advanced PPI for GW Graduate Semester Credit, contact:
+Registration questions for the 5-day Advanced PPI for GW Graduate Semester Credit: